gocd/docs.go.cd/advanced_usage/other_config_options.md

 ## Options

 <a name='cruise.listen.host'></a>
-### cruise.listen.host - The host that the Go Server should bind to
+### cruise.listen.host - The host that the GoCD Server should bind to

 - Name: cruise.listen.host
 - Type: [System property](#system-properties)
 - Restrictions: Should be a valid, bind-able IP address

-The Go Server opens a listening socket, so that it can serve pages to users and Go Agents.
+The GoCD Server opens a listening socket, so that it can serve pages to users and GoCD Agents.
 It needs to listen on a specific host.
-This host determines which clients (users as well as Go Agents) can access the Go Server.
+This host determines which clients (users as well as GoCD Agents) can access the GoCD Server.
 By default, the server listens on 0.0.0.0, which is the wildcard or "unspecified" address.
-Usually, this means that the Go Server can be accessed through any network interface.
+Usually, this means that the GoCD Server can be accessed through any network interface.
 In some, more advanced networking setups, it might be needed to override this, typically to 127.0.0.1, so that only clients local to the box can access it.